Skip to main content

 Planning and consent

-The Scoping report for the marine-based elements of the Cenos project was submitted to Marine Scotland in the first quarter of 2023.
+The Scoping Report for the offshore components of the Cenos project was submitted to the Marine Directorate Licensing Operations Team (MD-LOT) in the first quarter of 2024.

 Surveys

-A range of studies and surveys will inform project design development and the licensing and consent application process.
-Aerial surveys were initiated in March 2021 to collect offshore bird and marine mammal data across the offshore windfarm site.
-These surveys, undertaken by aircraft flying across the site monthly continued until March 2023.
+A range of studies and surveys will guide the project design and the licensing and consent application.
+Monthly aerial surveys, conducted from March 2021 to March 2023, gathered offshore bird and marine mammal data across the windfarm site.

 Timeline for the project: